whimax07/JArgParse/README.md

 # JArgParse
 A command line, argument parser that can be included with just one file, [ArgsParser.java](src/ArgsParser.java).
 See [main.md](docs/main.md) for examples.
+Usable with Java 8 and newer.

 ### What it can do.